Caring for an elderly parent can be difficult but even moreso when they are resistive and refuse help.

 But, knowing my mother – we are sure that if we had not been conversing with her for years – she probably would have never opened the door for that PT.

-2. Partner With/Include Your Elderly Parent In The Decision Making Process
+2. Partner With and Include Your Aging Parents In The Decision Making Process

 Honestly, you might get away with some of these things but eventually, it may just catch up with you and then you’ll be dealing with distrust issues.

 The best solution here is to take a deep breath and include your parent(s) in the decision making process of everything that affects them.
-Of course, if your aging parent is suffering from any form of dementia or Alzheimer’s then this strategy does not apply.
+Of course, if your aging parent or senior loved one is suffering from any form of dementia or Alzheimer’s then this strategy does not apply.

 But if they are of sound mind – it’s best to include them – listen to them – and if they don’t agree with you right away – at least you’ve introduced the concept(s) and now you can give them time to think it over.